Iretha/spring-keycloak-tutorial/README.md

-# How to secure Spring Boot Frontend with Keycloak and Spring Security (Login (Username/Password + Social) & Logout)
+# How to secure Spring Boot Frontend with Keycloak and Spring Security

-This tutorial will show you how to secure a simple Spring Boot project using Keycloak.
+With this tutorial I will show you how to secure a simple Spring Boot application using Keycloak.

-We will implement login and logout actions, so that you can perform the full login-logout cycle.
+We are going to implement simple login (with username and password) and logout.
+Later we will extend it with a social login (google/ facebook/ github etc).

-In order to achieve this, we need a spring boot web application (our demo-web-app) and a keycloak installation.
+In order to achieve this, we need to "Install & Setup our Keycloak Instance" and "Create and Setup a *demo-web-app* using Spring Boot".

 The source code is available on [GitHub](https://github.com/Iretha/spring-keycloak-tutorial).

 ## Keycloak Installation & Setup

+### Installation

+The initial installation & setup is not a subject of this guide, although you can find some guidelines below.
-Please, follow the steps from the official [Getting Started](https://www.keycloak.org/docs/latest/getting_started/index.html) guide, in order to install it..
+To install it, please follow the official [Getting Started](https://www.keycloak.org/docs/latest/getting_started/index.html) guide and then come back to do what's needed to secure our web application.

+## Setup

-##### Set Port Offset & Start the Server
+### Set Port Offset & Boot the Keycloak Instance

-For the purpose of this project, I use the standalone option with port offset = 100.
+I will use the standalone mode with port offset = 100.
-Otherwise keycloak server will run on it's default port 8080, where my Tomcat is located.
+Otherwise Keycloak will run on it's default port 8080, where actually my Tomcat instance runs.

-To change the port, start the server with an argument "Djboss.socket.binding.port-offset=<PORT_OFFSET>".
+To change the port, start Keycloak with an additional argument "Djboss.socket.binding.port-offset=<PORT_OFFSET>".
 * Linux
 ```bash
 $ cd bin